All promotion and tenure files must include the following elements:

 A comprehensive and current curriculum vitae that includes the candidate’s current research, scholarly and creative activities and accomplishments, including publications, appointments, presentations, and similar activities.
 The CV must distinguish between peer-reviewed and non-peer reviewed work.

 A 3-6 page personal statement developed by the candidate evaluating his or her performance against the applicable criteria for tenure and promotion.
 The personal statement should expressly address the subjects of teaching; scholarship, research, and creative activity; and service contributions to the academic department, center or institute, school or college, university, profession, and the community.
-The statement should also include discussion of contributions to institutional equity and inclusion.
+The statement should also include a discussion of contributions to institutional equity and inclusion.
 Faculty members should feel free to describe the impact of COVID-19 in their personal statements.